Clinical Assistant Professor

-She believes that change happens in many ways, but that one important ingredient is self-awareness.
+She believes that change happens in many ways, but one important ingredient is self-awareness.
 Ana works collaboratively with clients to help them reach their goals and increase self-awareness along the way.
-Her approach to therapy is integrative, drawing on interpersonal process, existential, and cognitive behavioral theories.
+Her approach to therapy is integrative, drawing on interpersonal process, existential, and cognitive behavioral theories among others.

 Approach to Supervision

 Her approach to supervision is supportive, collaborative, and developmental.
 She understands the challenges of counselors-in-training and works to incorporate the three major roles of teacher, consultant, and supervisor with all supervisees.